unimi-dse/c7e91428/README.md

 # Ciccio Package

 This package provides a dataset of 14 columns and 6 rows.
-The aim of the functions contained in the package is to analyze the performances of italian championship's top scorers.
+The aim of the functions contained in the package is to analyze the performances of italian championship's top scorers in the last six seasons.

 ## Installation